C-D-Lewis/blog.chrislewis.me.uk/posts/126-My-Pebble-Story.md

 ---
-id: 2438
+index: 126
 title: My Pebble Story
 postDate: 2016-12-08 22:29:48
 original: https://ninedof.wordpress.com/2016/12/08/my-pebble-story/
 ---

 This post was originally going to be a lot gloomier, but the [official announcement](https://www.kickstarter.com/projects/597507018/pebble-2-time-2-and-core-an-entirely-new-3g-ultra/posts/1752929) yesterday (after a few days of utter FUD) has proven that the worst-case scenario has not come to be, and there's reason to be optimistic about Pebble's future.

 So what better time to summarise my part of the Pebble story?

 ## The Beginning

 I backed the original Pebble in the [first Kickstarter campaign](https://www.kickstarter.com/projects/597507018/pebble-e-paper-watch-for-iphone-and-android/description), after a few weeks on the fence I was finally convinced by the promise of an open SDK.
 I'd had a bit of experience with C as part of my degree course, and played with Java in the second year (including prodding the Android SDK to see if I could make it do anything interesting).
 Why not try and make my watch do some cool things?

 After the now legendary delays, I finally got my watch.
 It had screen tearing from the moment I turned it on, but I found that by pressing a certain part of the case I could get it to behave (Pebble replaced it within two weeks, so props to them for that).
 The original 1.x SDK was a bit harder to grasp than the one we have now, but even so, I eventually got my first app working: